Who are we?

 - Right to object to processing of your personal data

-If the Agency for Digitisation makes a decision based solely on automated processing, including profiling, in some cases you have the right to exclude yourself from such processing.
+If the Agency for Digital Government makes a decision based solely on automated processing, including profiling, in some cases you have the right to exclude yourself from such processing.

 Please note, that there are certain exceptions to these rights, which means you will not always be able to exercise all of your rights.
-This is because, as a public authority, in many cases the Agency for Digitisation processes personal data when exercising its official authority.
+This is because, as a public authority, in many cases the Agency for Digital Government processes personal data when exercising its official authority.

 Please contact us if you wish to exercise your rights.
 See the contact information below.

-If you would like to complain about how the Agency for Digitisation processes your personal data, we recommend that you send your complaint to us.
+If you would like to complain about how the Agency for Digital Government processes your personal data, we recommend that you send your complaint to us.

 You also have the option to complain directly to the Danish Data Protection Agency.